-Unplug the fused Battery Interconnection Cable from the negative pole of the left hand side battery.
-Be careful to not harm the PCB board next to it and the cables connected to it.
+Unplug the Battery Interconnection Cable from the negative pole of the left hand side battery.
+Be careful not to harm the PCB board next to it and the cables connected to it.

-Unplug the fused Battery Interconnection Cable from the positive pole of the right hand side battery.
+Unplug the Battery Interconnection Cable from the positive pole of the right hand side battery.